Alkenso/asenum/README.md

 ## Features
 - each enum case can be associated with different type
 - values are immutable: totally thread-safe
-- simple and powerful interface
+- simple interface
-- lightweight header-only single file library
+- lightweight, header-only, single file library
 - requires only C++11

 ## Example